dmakogon/clouddevelop2015/README.md

 certainly do that with Documents, but since we have the ability to contain an array of IDs within a document, it seems to make sense to do so.

-We'd then have something like this:
+We"d then have something like this:

 ```
 {
-	type: 'Category',
+	"type": "Category",
-	categoryId: '3',
+	categoryId: "3",
-	description: 'Work'
+	"description": "Work"
 }
 {
-	type: 'Category',
+	"type": "Category",
-	categoryId: '5',
+	categoryId: "5",
-	description: 'Indoors'
+	"description": "Indoors"
 }
 {
-	type: 'TaskCategories'
+	"type": "TaskCategories"
-	taskId: '2'
+	"id": "2"
-	CategoryIds: [ '3', '5' ]
+	CategoryIds: [ "3", "5" ]
 }
 ```
 However:
  - This would require two lookups.
- - To find all tasks within a given category, you'd need to search each array of TaskCategories for a given category ID (and then query each Task by Id to get task details).
+ - To find all tasks within a given category, you"d need to search each array of TaskCategories for a given category ID (and then query each Task by Id to get task details).

 ### Task Categories: Approach 2 - Task with category IDs

 As an alternative:
- - Task document, with array of Category ID's
+ - Task document, with array of Category ID"s
- - Since there's a bounded number of categories, we don't have an issue storing them in the main document.
+ - Since there"s a bounded number of categories, we don"t have an issue storing them in the main document.

 ```
 {
-	Type: 'Task',
+	"type": "Task",
-	taskId: '2',
+	"id": "2",
-	description: 'Finalize walkthrough doc',
+	"description": "Finalize walkthrough doc",
-	categories: [ '3', '5' ]
+	categories: [ "3", "5" ]
 }
 ```
-Approach #2 still requires searching each task's array, but there'd be no need for additional queries to retrieve Task details.
+Approach #2 still requires searching each task"s array, but there"d be no need for additional queries to retrieve Task details.

 Optionally, we could denormalize data to optimize our read query: